Davis Grubb: Biography

-In 1940, Grubb moved to New York City where he worked at NBC radio as a writer while using his free time to write short stories.
-In the mid-1940s he was successful in selling several short stories to major magazines and in the early 1950s he started writing a full-length novel.
-Influenced by accounts of economic hardship by depression-era Americans that his mother had seen firsthand as a social worker, Grubb produced a dark tale that mixed the plight of poor children and adults with that of the evil inflicted by others.
-The Night of the Hunter became an instant bestseller and was voted a finalist for the 1955 National Book Award.
-That same year, the book was made into a motion picture that is now regarded as a classic.
-Deemed "culturally significant" by the Library of Congress, the film was selected for preservation in the United States National Film Registry.
+In 1940, Grubb relocated to New York City where he worked at NBC radio as a writer while using his free time to write short stories.
+During the mid-1940s he was successful in selling several short stories to major magazines and during the early 1950s he started writing a full-length novel.
+Influenced by accounts of economic hardship by depression-era Americans that his mother had seen firsthand as a social worker, Grubb wrote The Night of the Hunter, which became a bestseller and was voted a finalist for the 1955 National Book Award.
+That same year, the book was made into a movie featuring Robert Mitchum as the story's villain, sham preacher and fanatical serial killer Reverend Harry Powell.
+Deemed "culturally significant" by the Library of Congress, the movie was selected for preservation in the United States National Film Registry.

-Grubb went on to write a further nine novels and several collections of short stories.
-His 1969 novel Fools' Parade would also be made into a motion picture starring James Stewart.
+Grubb later produced another nine novels and several collections of short stories.
+His 1969 novel Fools' Parade would also be made into a motion picture featuring James Stewart (1971).
 Some of Grubb's short stories were adapted for television by Alfred Hitchcock and by Rod Serling for his Night Gallery series.

 Grubb died in New York City in 1980.
-His novel Ancient Lights was published posthumously in 1982, and St. Martins Press published 18 of his short stories in a book collection titled You Never Believe Me and Other Stories in 1989.
+His novel Ancient Lights was published posthumously in 1982, and St. Martins Press published 18 of his short stories in a book collection titled You Never Believe Me And Other Stories in 1989.